ProseMirror/prosemirror-schema-list/src/README.md

 commands assume which assume lists to be nestable, but with the restriction that the first child of a list item is a plain paragraph.

-These are required node types:
+These are the node specs:

-@OrderedList
+@orderedList
-@BulletList
+@bulletList
-@ListItem
+@listItem

 You can extend a schema with this helper function.